syncfusion-content/ej2-angular-docs/ej2-angular/check-box/how-to/bind-data-using-two-way-binding.md

 ---
 layout: post
-title: Bind data using two way binding in Angular Check box component | Syncfusion
+title: Bind data using two way binding in Angular Checkbox | Syncfusion
 description: Learn here all about Bind data using two way binding in Syncfusion Angular Check box component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Bind data using two way binding